 Goals & Reflections

 Each week, the students will write a student goal for the upcoming week.
-They will be encouraged to think about how they might meet these goals, what they will need in order to do so, and whether or not they need teacher support in meeting them.
+They will be encouraged to think about how they might meet these goals (lead measures), what they will need in order to do so, and whether or not they need teacher support in meeting them.
 They will also reflect on how they did with their previous week's goal.
-The students will communicate about this through their student web pages.
+The students will communicate about this through their leadership notebooks.
 Please take this opportunity to review your children's goals and reflect on their areas of growth.